perlwasm/talk-perlcic-2020/index.md

 <img src="img/perlxs.png">

 Note:
 There is lots of documentation for XS, this for example is the perlxs man page.
-Everyone read got everything on that page?
+Everyone please read everything on this page.  (count to ten)  Got all of that?
 After reading this, and perlguts and perlapi (which are even longer) you are starting to be proficient in XS.

 ---